 You can change aspects of this box like the label, placeholder text, and whether or not the phone number is required.
 In addition, you are able to alter the profile property, but this is not recommended if you want to use this property as a phone number in your SMS messages.
-Further, there’s an option to change the default country, but note that SMS messaging is currently available only in the US.
+Further, there’s an option to change the default country, but note that SMS messaging using Klaviyo is currently only available in the US.

 As with any popup or flyout form, you can change the timing and frequency for when the form displays as well as in which URLs it should appear in the Behaviors tab.
 Through this approach, you could, for example, have the form appear when someone is about to leave your site.

 Collecting Consent with Embedded Forms